 Proposing College: Stirling Theological CollegeShow when this Unit is running

-Demonstrate awareness of and critical assessment of different preaching methods and styles.
+Demonstrate awareness of different preaching methods and styles.

-Demonstrate an understanding of what constitutes plagiarism in the 21st century.
+Demonstrate an understanding of what constitutes integrity in 21st century preaching

-The unit will consist of seminars, discussion and work groups, practical sessions and students will each present 2 sermons in class.
+The unit will consist of seminars, discussion and work groups and practical sessions

 Unit approved for the University of Divinity by John Capper on 14 Oct, 2019